The Out Of Office guide to America's gayest city

 Small desert towns don’t usually have a reputation for being liberal, but the decadent, sexually ambiguous stars of Tinseltown brought their “alternative” lifestyles to Palm Springs and made it their own.
 There was a lot of innuendo about Garbo’s sexuality.
 She used to visit her female lover, Mercedes de Acosta, in Palm Springs.
 Tab Hunter, a friend of Dorothy, as Netflix viewers will recall, was a regular visitor.
 As for Liberace… you get the picture.

 Palm Springs was a draw for gay people long before being gay was legal or accepted.
 It remains a gay mecca and Hollywood outpost to the present day.
+Palm Springs is also a great honeymoon destination, especially if you pair it with LA.

 The Gay Scene In Palm Springs